ElenaCherpakova/HTML-CSS-JavaScript/mapty_app/README.md

 # Mapty App
-This is a simple app that allows you to create and save workouts.
+This is a simple app that allows a user to create and save workouts.
 The workouts are saved in local storage and can be viewed on a map.

 ## Technologies
 - HTML